samuelkoovely/samuelkoovely.github.io/_pages/teaching.md

 ---

 ### Teaching Assistant:
-* Fall Semseter 2022: Leading Assistant of the course Complex Networks and Applications, University of Zurich (english)
+* Fall Semester 2022: Leading Assistant of the course Complex Networks and Applications, University of Zurich (english)
 * Fall Semester 2019: Teaching Assistant of the course Mathematik IV, ETH Zurich (german)
 * Fall Semester 2018: Teaching Assistant of the course Stochastic, ETH Zurich (german)
 * Spring Semester 2018: Teaching Assistant of the course Probability and Statstics, ETH Zurich (english)